Aksem/modapp-cicdtools/README.md

 # Tools for CI/CD cross-platform configurations

-Set of tools for simplyfing CI/CD configuration for cross-platform builds.
+Set of tools for simplifying CI/CD configuration for cross-platform builds.

 - documented
 - tested
 - available as executable (see 'Releases' page)

-**Motivation:** TODO
+**Motivation:** configuration of some typical operations in CI/CD for cross-platform applications are not as easy as it could be.
+Some are equal on UNIX, like macOS and Linux.
+However, parameters can differ.
+For Windows separate script is often required for cmd or powershell.
+This project aims to provide cross-platform tools to simplify CI/CD configuration for such applications and minimize the need for platform-specific scripts.

 ## Installation

-...
-TODO
+... will be explained after the first releases when the first binaries will be available for download.

 ## Commands & Usage